carrotflowerr/Zimblos-note-app/README.md

 * Persistent multi-buffer management
 * Under 200 lines of code

+# TODO
+* remove fzf as a dep
+* variable to change default file extension
+* rewrite in c

 # Configure

 Add the following to the -X option if your gpg is configured for text mode